 Right, so to get a better idea of what to at Pipa Beach in Brazil, as well as where to eat & drink and how to get there keep reading below.

 Everything from nightlife, to boutique and craft shops.
 Here you’ll find local artisanal products including whole foods as well as hippy gear.

-The vibe is very inviting and you don’t feel under pressure to purchase anything this a place where you can consume at your own leisure.
+The vibe is inviting and you don’t feel under pressure to purchase anything this a place where you can consume at your own leisure.

-With one of the most eclectic sets of beaches I have ever seen in one place, Pipa’s beaches will set your emotions wild and give you high expectations for the rest of your time of this earth.
+With one of the most eclectic sets of beaches I have ever seen in one place, Pipa’s beaches will set your emotions wild and give you high expectations for the rest of your time on this earth.

 Below we will look at some of the most popular beaches in Pipa that you can visit all in the space of one short walk (not so short for lazy people).

 We will start with one of the most popular that you’ll likely arrive at after leaving the strip:

 This is one of those beaches where you’ll find the tide goes quite far out so it’s perfect for lounging on for those who like to explore the sand.